SameerSalman29/Logistic-Regression-Model-for-Bank-Defaults/README.md

 ```
 Follow the prompts to input applicant details.
 The script loads the saved scaler + model, validates inputs, scales correctly, and prints the prediction.

+### Data Preprocessing
+- Missing values automatically imputed with column medians
+- Features scaled between 0 and 1 using MinMaxScaler

 ## 📊 Features Used
 - Age
 - Annual_Income